-The Old Bulls Head is a well-received holiday cottage, praised for its cleanliness, spaciousness, and prime location in the heart of the Peak District.
-Guests enjoyed the ample amenities, including a hot tub, pool table, and well-equipped kitchen.
-The property's character and the owner's responsiveness added to the positive experience, despite some minor maintenance issues and interactions with a neighbour.
+The Old Bulls Head is a well-received holiday rental with guests praising its cleanliness, spaciousness, and prime location in the heart of the Peak District.
+The property's character and amenities, including a hot tub, pool table, and well-equipped kitchen, contribute to a comfortable and enjoyable stay.
+While there are some minor maintenance issues and interactions with a neighbour, the overall experience is positive, with many guests looking forward to returning.

-The property's location is highly praised for its convenience, with easy access to local pubs, shops, and scenic walks.
-The proximity to market streets and attractions in the Peak District was a highlight for many visitors.
+The location is highly praised for its convenience, with easy access to local shops, pubs, and restaurants, as well as proximity to walking trails and tourist attractions.
+The central position in the market town and the availability of parking add to the appeal.

 Resting at the heart of Chapel-en-le-Frith, a market town in Derbyshire on the fringes of the Peak District National Park is The Old Bulls Head.
 The former pub has been thoughtfully renovated into a wonderful holiday home with a stylish interior that pays homage to the building’s history through exposed brick and beams, stone fireplaces and Victorian tile, the perfect setting for a large family gathering.
 After exploring the wealth of surrounding attractions, cross the threshold into your new home-from-home and make your way into the kitchen adorned with blue subway tiles and all the appliances to whip up tasty meals for the whole family.
 Gather around the table in the dining room to tuck in before branching off to take advantage of the house’s amenities; turn the table into the snooker table for evenings full of competitive fun or head outside to delight in a soothing soak in the hot tub, an idyllic place to watch the sun set.
 When yawning begins, catch your rest in any of the six bedrooms; travel to the first floor to choose from a double with en-suite shower room, a double or a twin, or continue to the second floor to find a king-size, a double and a twin all serviced by a bathroom, shower room and cloakroom.
 The Old Bulls Head lies paces away from local shops where you can stock up on necessities and pubs including The Kings Arms and The Royal Bar and Grill, both perfect for the nights when you don’t fancy cooking.
 Venture to the historic town of Buxton to tour Buxton Museum and Art Gallery, Buxton Park, and Poole’s Cavern where you can marvel at a network of underground limestone caves.
 Travel into the Peak District National Park, where outdoor enthusiasts will be in their element with the myriad of walks, trails and cycling opportunities available such as Hope Valley, Monsal Head and Parkhouse Hill which all reward guests with breath-taking, panoramic views across England.
 Make unforgettable memories with the whole family at The Old Bulls Head.